AliceO2Group/WebUi/InfoLogger/README.md

 ## Docker development

 The development, test and simul docker image will take up about 1.35 GB, About 50% of that is due to puppeteers chromium requirement, the same reason why Electron apps are so big.

-Should you want to run the ILG with the status quo (your changes applied) you can use the following command: npm run docker:dev  (will run the ILG with Nodemon, a dummy database, the ILG simulator and phpMyAdmin). npm run docker:test (will run the ILG npm run test command inside a Docker container, use "docker logs --follow infologger-application-1" to see the results live). npm run docker:simul (will run an ILG simulator with the port open so that whenever you run the ILG it will have live mode available). npm run docker:cleanup (REMOVES all containers created with the above commands and their data).
+Should you want to run the ILG with the status quo (your changes applied) you can use the following commands:

+1. npm run docker:dev  (will run the ILG with Nodemon, a dummy database, the ILG simulator and phpMyAdmin).
+2. npm run docker:test (will run the ILG npm run test command inside a Docker container, use "docker logs --follow infologger-application-1" to see the results live).
+3. npm run docker:simul (will run an ILG simulator with the port open so that whenever you run the ILG it will have live mode available).
+4. npm run docker:cleanup (REMOVES all containers created with the above commands and their data).

 ## Dummy InfoLogger test server